ietf-wg-httpapi/rfc7807bis/draft-nottingham-httpapi-rfc7807bis.md

 When "about:blank" is used, the title SHOULD be the same as the recommended HTTP status phrase for that code (e.g., "Not Found" for 404, and so on), although it MAY be localized to suit client preferences (expressed with the Accept-Language request header).

-Please note that according to how the "type" member is defined ({{members}}, the "about:blank" URI is the default value for that member.
+Please note that according to how the "type" member is defined ({{members}}), the "about:blank" URI is the default value for that member.
 Consequently, any problem details object not carrying an explicit "type" member implicitly uses this URI.

 # Security Considerations {#security-considerations}

 When defining a new problem type, the information included must be carefully vetted.
 Likewise, when actually generating a problem -- however it is serialized -- the details given must also be scrutinized.